-Note: the footnotes have been omitted below—see the video for sources used.
+Note: the footnotes have been omitted below—see the video and downloadable book below for sources used.

 Does modern science validate what the Bible says about gender, sex, and marriage?
 Does living under the Bible’s idea on these topics make an impact on our lives?
 Our marriages?
 Our children?
 Watch our video (above) to the end to find out.

 But first, a disclaimer.
 We want to remind our viewers that—from the Bible’s perspective—we live in a fallen world.
 The effects of Adam and Eve’s sin continue driving humanity against God’s initial blueprint for men, women, sex, marriage, and life.
 We all know the long list of sexual sins laid out in the Bible.
 We’ve all been impacted by divorce in one way or the other.
 We’ve all sinned sexually in one way or the other.
 Many today have been trapped into traveling long journeys away from God’s blueprint in ways that will not allow their legacy on earth to continue.
 Fortunately, God’s forgiveness and grace can redeem and heal us, and put us on track for restoration, but this requires repentance, which means turning away from our sins.
 Like the woman caught in adultery, Jesus forgives her, then says, “Go and sin no more.”
 It also means giving the rest of our lives to Christ, asking Him to take over, and living under what God’s Word says on these topics.

 Before we dive in, let’s start with a quick review of the Bible’s take on these topics, going all the way back to the beginning.
 After God forms the earth and fills it with life, he creates a pair of stewards to take care of everything.
 He starts with Adam, drawing him from dust of the ground and breathing life into his nostrils.
 There was no man before him, and no population of apes from which he evolved.
 As a mark of rule over the animal kingdom, God charged Adam with naming all the earth’s creatures.